Mohamed Farah. Photo by Patrick McGuire.

 I think the implication is huge.
 [The Toronto Police] have had a rough year in terms of the Sammy [Yatim] shooting, [fallout from] the G20 protests, this would be bad for the city.

 It would.
 So going back to your neighbourhood, how long have you been trying to get things to a better place?

 Well, I’ll give you guys some of the backstory to [all this].
 2003 was an election year.
 That was when I originally wanted to talk about having a rec centre for our community.
 I spoke to a guy at the Sun, his name is Mike Strobel, he’s a journalist.
-He did a piece about our [community] organization at that time.
+He did a piece about our [community] organisation at that time.
 In that article, I specifically mention the need for these young people.
-[Those young people] are the same group of guys that are right now caught up in Project Traveler—they were like 12 or 13 at that time.
+[Those young people] are the same group of guys who are right now caught up in Project Traveller—they were like 12 or 13 at that time.